 A scientific perspective on social reality

-|– We illustrate how scientists can confuse society with nature|
+|– We illustrate how scientists confuse society with nature|

-– Institutions resemble pretend play
+– Institutions are fundamentally like children’s pretend play

 – We propose a definition of morality as a linguistic cognitive conflation